mmphego/mmphego.github.io/_posts/2022-03-21-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-3.md

 ---
 layout: post
-title: "How I Setup Jenkins On Docker Container Using Ansible"
+title: "How I Setup Jenkins On Docker Container Using Ansible (Part 3)"
 date: 2022-03-21 05:45:52.000000000 +02:00
 tags:
 - Jenkins
 - Docker
 - Ansible
 - DevOps
+- Makefile
+- Python
 ---
 # How I Setup Jenkins On Docker Container Using Ansible